 A Tour of Convex

 Convex is a novel, fun, and extremely productive way to make backends for your full-stack apps using 100% TypeScript.
-So let's get an example app up running in a few minutes.
-Then, we'll explore how it works, improve it together, and along the way learn the fundamentals of how to build your own projects in Convex.
+So first, let's explore the dashboard!
+Then, we'll get an example app up and running in a few minutes.
+We'll explore how it works, improve it together, and along the way learn the fundamentals of how to build your own projects in Convex.

 Before you begin: You'll need Node.js 16+ and Git